sahib/brig/README.md

 Even shorter: It's supposed to be as flexible as ``git``, but for whole files.

-We're writing our master thesis on ``brig``, [but it's in german only](https://github.com/disorganizer/brig-thesis).
+We're writing our master thesis on ``brig`` ([but it's in german only](https://github.com/disorganizer/brig-thesis)).
-That doesn't mean we're planning to discontinue it after though - actually we'd love to get paid for developement?[^MONEY]
+That doesn't mean we're planning to discontinue it after though - actually we'd love to get paid for developement!

-[^MONEY]: Care to through money at us?
+Care to throw money at us?

 ## Installation